New GOP plan could sow health care chaos

 "California and New York are big blue states," Senator Lindsey Graham, R-S.C., told reporters on Tuesday.
 "I’m not out to hurt them, but I’m trying to create parity here."

-Outside studies like Avalere's are especially important because senators are planning to vote on the bill in the next ten days without a full analysis from the Congressional Budget Office, the nonpartisan agency who normally reviews legislation.
+Outside studies like Avalere's are especially important because senators are planning to vote on the bill in the next 10 days without a full analysis from the CBO.
 That means they won’t have information on how many people will lose insurance or what will happen to premiums and deductibles.

 While new freedom for states is a selling point, state leaders seem wary about taking Congress up on the offer.
-Fifteen Republican governors endorsed the bill on Tuesday, joining Arizona Governor Doug Ducey, who endorsed it earlier.
-But many are opposed based on its projected cuts, including Republicans like Governor Brian Sandoval of Nevada, John Kasich of Ohio and Governor Bill Walker of Alaska, an independent.
+Fifteen Republican governors endorsed the bill on Tuesday, joining Gov. Doug Ducey of Arizona, who endorsed it earlier.
+But many governors are opposed based on its projected cuts, including Republicans like Brian Sandoval of Nevada and John Kasich of Ohio, and Bill Walker of Alaska, an independent.

-Governors opposed to the bill have urged Congress to take another path aimed at providing the most stability possible under Obamacare through bipartisan negotiations, a path that Senator John McCain, R-Ariz. also recommended when he voted against a partial repeal bill in July.
+Governors opposed to the bill have urged Congress to take another path aimed at providing the most stability possible under Obamacare through bipartisan negotiations, a path that Sen. John McCain, R-Ariz., also recommended when he voted against a partial repeal bill in July.

-Senate Democrats and Republicans held hearings on a stabilization his month and appeared to be on track towards a deal that would make modest fixes to Obamacare, like guaranteeing payments to insurers to lower deductibles that President Trump has threatened to cut off.
+Senate Democrats and Republicans held hearings on a stabilization his month and appeared to be on track toward a deal that would make modest fixes to Obamacare, like guaranteeing payments to insurers to lower deductibles that President Donald Trump has threatened to cut off.

 But talks died this week amid the repeal push.
 Democrats blamed Graham-Cassidy, saying they were ready to make significant concessions to Republicans that included giving states more flexibility to tweak Obamacare regulations.
 Now the entire health care system is in flux heading into 2018 and possibly far beyond that.